-- 50% by performance in class (2 group presentations); and - 50% by submission of a written research project (coursework) of up to 2.500 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released in the last teaching week.
-The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+- 50% by performance in class (intermediary test); and

+- 50% by submission of a written research project (coursework) of up to 3.000 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a question released in the last teaching week.
+The coursework shall be submitted in WORD format (for the check of the number of words and plagiarism, including the use of chatbots) via email to f.ferretti@unibo.it by the exam date at the stated time.
 Coursework will not be accepted after that time and date!
+Equally, coursework will not be accepted for failure to register for the exam; and